View, download, and re-render generated output

 Once the status reads Completed, the PNG and PDF in the section are the fresh versions.
 Download them again and confirm the file looks right.

-Why does my order have more than one PDF?
+Why does my order show more than one surface file?

 I re-rendered a test order.
 Was it sent to my provider?